Chevy Chase DUI Lawyer

 Maryland’s DUI statute is a very simple one.
 Md.
 Transportation Code Ann. §21-902 states that it is illegal for any person to drive or attempt to drive any vehicle while under the influence of alcohol.
 This includes cars, boats, and even bicycles.

 Upon arrest, police will confiscate a defendant’s license and give them a 45-day temporary license.
 During the first ten days of this period, a defendant may request an administrative hearing to determine if they can keep their license while awaiting trial.
-A Chevy Chase DUI lawyer could help clients to request and argue their cases in these hearings.
+A Chevy Chase DUI attorney could help clients to request and argue their cases in these hearings.

 A key concept here is what it means to be under the influence of alcohol.
 Md.
 Criminal Law Code Ann. §2-501 states that a person is per se under the influence of alcohol if their blood-alcohol content is .08 percent or above.
 Police have the power to require a defendant to submit to a breath or blood test to measure whether they are under the influence.
 Refusing these tests is a criminal offense in and of itself.